Consensys/eth-lightwallet/README.md

 ## Examples

-See the file `example_usage.js` for usage of `keystore` and `txutils`.
+See the file `example_usage.js` for usage of `keystore` and `txutils` in node.

-See the file `example_web.html` for an example of how to use the LightWallet keystore together with the Hooked Web3 Provider.
+See the file `example_web.html` for an example of how to use the LightWallet keystore together with the Hooked Web3 Provider in the browser.

 ## Tests